Xbloro/xbloro.github.io/_posts/2020-04-26-must_have_tools.md

 You 'll find a non exhaustive list of must have tools below.
 In every DFIR, i have them ready on an USB key.

-I suggest that you rename them to be able to recognize them directly when investigating
+I suggest that you rename them to be able to recognize them directly when investigating.

+---

 ## SysInternal